iExecBlockchainComputing/documentation/for-developers/advanced/task-feedback.md

 | `RESULT_UPLOADING` | The worker is uploading the result
 | `RESULT_UPLOADED` | The result is uploaded to IPFS (over the _iExec Result Proxy_)
 | `RESULT_UPLOAD_FAILED` | The upload of the result failed
 | `COMPLETED` | The whole task is completed meaning the task is finalized.
-You have been rewarded if you are part of the consensus
+The worker has been rewarded if it is part of the consensus
 | `REVEAL_TIMEOUT` | The worker took too long to reveal its proof (more than 2 periods after the consensus)
 | `WORKER_LOST` | The worker didn't ping the iexec-core scheduler for a while.
 It is considered as out for this task
-| `ABORTED_ON_CONSENSUS_REACHED` | The consensus is reached but you are not part of it
+| `ABORTED_ON_CONSENSUS_REACHED` | The consensus is reached but the related worker is not part of it
 | `ABORTED_ON_CONTRIBUTION_TIMEOUT` | The worker took too long to contribute (7 periods after the purchase of the task)
 | `FAILED` | The worker failed to participate to the task
 | `OUT_OF_GAS` | The worker needs some ETH, please refill its wallet